2 min read

 Integration Management

-Moreover, an integration management tool that allows for any integration is vital; if a retailer begins to sell on a new channel or system, they need to be confident that the software will support this new connection.
+Moreover, an integration management solution must allow for any type of integration.
+It is vital for retailers and 3PLs to integrate with new channels or systems quickly and be confident that the software will support this new connection.
 An integration manager that connects across systems, e-commerce platforms, and data formats can help consolidate your business in an agile and efficient way.
-In essence, there is no way to properly scale your operations without using software that automates the way you sell.

 Single Unified Platform